 - a.
-SAT scores of 950 with a minimum score of 450 in the math and verbal exams - b.
+SAT scores of 960 with a minimum score of 450 in the math and verbal exams.
+Students who are applying for admission into the nursing major (both first time and transfer student admission) and who have either not taken the SAT examination or not achieved the admission SAT requirements published in the Misericordia University catalog, will be required to schedule and complete the NLN Nursing Entrance Examination.
+A proficiency score of 80% or higher on the NLN Nursing Entrance Examination is required in order to be considered for admission into the major. - b.
 High school average of 80 or higher - c.
 B or above in science and mathematics courses - d.
 Completion of one year of chemistry, biology, and mathematics (including one semester of algebra).